01 of 08

 Although summer brings special fun, it brings special hazards, too.
 Most are connected with the water.
 Here's what you need to know to keep the grandkids safe and healthy while letting them get wet.

-When nothing but a actual body of water will do, grandparents need to be well versed in water safety, including the following topics:Continue to 7 of 8 below.
+When nothing but an actual body of water will do, grandparents need to be well versed in water safety.Continue to 7 of 8 below.

 07 of 08